WRITING AN OFFER

-Writing an offer on a property is done after a buyer decides they want to purchase a home.
-This is the first step in conveying your direct interest in the property to the seller.
-One thing for the buyer and seller to keep in mind are the price and terms in which the property advertised.
-The price and terms are what will be conveyed in your offer and the closer you are to the price and terms the better chance your offer has to being accepted, but keep in mind if another party is interested there is always a chance that another offer may be presented to the seller.
+Writing an offer is done after a buyer decides they want to purchase a home.
+This is the first step in showing your direct interest in the property to the seller.
+One thing for the buyer and seller to keep in mind are the price and terms that are being advertised.
+The closer you are to the price and terms, the better chance your offer has of being accepted, but also keep in mind there is always a chance that another offer may be presented to the seller.

 Seller Responses To Your Offer

-- Make a counter offer to your offer.
+Make a counter offer to your price and terms

 Busting Offer "Myths"

-- Even if your offer is at the asking price, that does not mean the seller has to accept your offer.
-Even a full-price offer with the exact terms the seller is looking for does not have to be accepted.
-There are many things going through a seller's mind when they receive an offer such as "will we receive another or higher offer?", "did we underprice the home?" or "Do I really want to sell our home?", these thoughts can be rational or irrational however they do play on the outcome of your offer.
+Even if your offer is at asking price, that does not mean the seller has to accept your offer.
+Even a full price offer with the exact terms the seller is looking for does not have to be accepted.
+There are many things going through a seller's mind when they receive an offer.

-- If you submit your offer first, the seller does not have to respond to your offer first.
-The seller can choose to respond to offers in whatever order they choose.
-The way or order in which a seller responds to any offer may only make sense to the seller.
+Even if you submit your offer first, the seller does not have to respond to your offer first.
+The seller can choose to respond to an offer in whatever order they choose and may only make sense to the seller.

 2. Closing costs

-Buyers have to pay closing costs for their mortgage, which is money that the lender holds for items like taxes, appraisal, credit check, funding fees, insurance etc....
-A buyer may ask a seller to pay a flat dollar amount toward their closing costs, or up to a percentage for what is an allowable contribution for a lender.
-Sometimes this can be up to 3 percent of the sales price.
+Buyers have to pay closing costs for their mortgage, which are lender, title, and closing fees.
+These fees are a flat dollar amount, or a percentage that a buyer may ask the seller to pay.
 This is a normal trade off as the buyer will typically pay more for the property as the seller will increase the price in proportion with the amount of closing costs requested.

 3. Closing date

 Depending on the type of transaction the total time to "close the deal" may take 20 to 45 days.
 A cash transaction typically can be done quickly in the 15 to 20 day range, while a loan purchase can take between 30 to 45 days to complete.
 The time to close can be very tricky to negotiate as the buyer and seller may not be on the same page in terms of time.
-Offering a shorter close time can sometimes entice a seller as the seller would rather close sooner than later.
+Knowing the accurate time frame and communicating between both parties can help achieve a smooth closing date.

 4. Financing contingencies